Moulin Rouge

 Moulin Rouge (/ˌmuːlæ̃ ˈruːʒ/, /fr/; lit.
-'Red Mill') is a cabaret in Paris, on the Boulevard de Clichy, at Place Blanche, the intersection and end of Rue Blanche.
+'Red Mill') is a cabaret in Paris, on the Boulevard de Clichy, at the Place Blanche, the intersection and end of the Rue Blanche.

 In 1889, the Moulin Rouge was co-founded by Charles Zidler and Joseph Oller, who also owned the Paris Olympia.
 The original venue was destroyed by fire in 1915, reopening in 1925 after rebuilding.
 Moulin Rouge is southwest of Montmartre, in the Paris district of Pigalle on Boulevard de Clichy in the 18th arrondissement, and has a landmark red windmill on its roof.
-The closest métro station is Blanche.
+The closest Paris Métro station is Blanche.

 Moulin Rouge is best known as the birthplace of the modern form of the can-can dance.
 Originally introduced as a seductive dance by the courtesans who operated from the site, the can-can dance revue evolved into a form of entertainment of its own and led to the introduction of cabarets across Europe.
 Today, the Moulin Rouge is a tourist attraction, offering predominantly musical dance entertainment for visitors from around the world.
 The club's decor retains much of the romance of Belle Époque France.